 E-MTAs MUST implement [5], [6], and [7].
-PacketCable implementation MUST conform to the ifTable and ipNetToMediaTable defined below:
+A PacketCable MTA implementation MUST conform to the ifTable and ipNetToMediaTable defined in Table 3 and Table 4, respectively.
+If an E-MTA is embedded with an eCM that supports IPv6, it MUST also support the ipNetToPhysicalTable as specified in Table 5.